 7:15AM: I no longer use the snooze functionality at all but rather enjoy getting out of bed straight away.
 I’ll make my bed immediately, open the shades and head to the bathroom to wash my face and brush my teeth.

 7:45AM: I generally aim to get up at least 45 minutes earlier than I actually need to.
 It has been a game changer for having less stressful mornings.
 It means I can sit on my couch with my coffee in between doing my hair and makeup for the day and means I avoid feeling rushed at all to get out the door.
 As I let my Nespresso coffee machine go to work or I boil hot water for my A.M. hot water + lemon, I sit on my couch and do my 5 Minute Journal entry for the morning.
-Since the onset of the year I have also been carving out a few minutes to do an Inscape meditation as well.
-I absolutely love having this be a part of my morning routine now instead of just at nighttime.
+I also read the page of the day in The Daily Stoic which always feels centering and thoughtful.

 8:00AM: Drink my coffee and watch The Today Show which I DVR every morning and press play on once I am ready.
 In the winter I use my Nespresso but in the summer I pour myself an iced coffee made in this cold brew pitcher.
-I try and remember to add a scoop of Vital Proteins or a 1/4 teaspoon of The Nue Co. debloat to my coffee depending on how I’m feeling.
 I no longer eat breakfast so I’ll drink my coffee while I scroll on Instagram for a few minutes and read the morning newsletters I subscribe to including Morning Brew and The New York Times’ New York Today.
 (I actually subscribe to a lot of the NYT newsletters – they are so great!)
-This part of my morning ritual is shortened if I have a 9 or 9:30 meeting in which case I am usually out the door around 8:15/8:30.
+This part of my morning ritual is shortened if I have a 9 or 9:30 shoot or meeting in which case I am usually out the door around 8:15/8:30.

 I truly cherish my morning routine and have come to revel in the slower, more meaningful starts to the day.